SEP007/resources/system-proposals.md

 The interessing part here is that we could integrate learnings from the agile course into the project.
 The project overall seems to have a solid foundation and gained some tracktion when it came out but lacked contribution ever since.

 After all, it's all written in Ruby with the usual additions of JavaScript and CSS on the client-side.

+**Cons in picking this**

+Personally only from a language perspective if everybody has no problem in learning another language an putting in extra hours this system can be a lot of fun.

+**Pros in picking this**

+We can incorporate learning from the Agile Development course and might have an lower entry cost thereby.
+The product itself seems to have a solid base but not a whole lot of features.
+It has a good balence between being good enough and offering opportunities.
+Especially as we can use the product during its own development (integration with GitHub) - how cool's that!

 **Possible additions and changes**